Skip to content

 You’re signed in, the dashboard is staring back at you, and now you want to actually log some travel.
 This page walks through what TravStats does, how its pieces fit, and which sub-page covers each.

-TravStats stores flights today, cruises in v2, and treats both as members of larger trips.
-A flight is one departure-to- arrival hop with metadata (airline, aircraft, seat, class, tags).
-A cruise is a voyage with an ordered list of port calls.
+TravStats stores flights and cruises, and treats both as members of larger trips.
+A flight is one departure-to-arrival hop with metadata (airline, aircraft, seat, class, tags).
+A cruise is a voyage with an ordered list of port calls and sea days.
 A trip groups them: “Honeymoon 2024” can hold three flights and a seven-night cruise, all sharing one tag for filtering.
 Tags are free-form labels (business, family, solo, 2026) that work across both flights and cruises.
 Achievements unlock automatically based on what you’ve logged — distance milestones, country counts, specific routes, equator crossings, and similar.

 Everything you log lives in your own Postgres.
 Statistics, maps, achievements — all derived on the fly from that one table.
 There’s no “premium tier” that hides features; if it’s in the code it’s yours.